awsdocs/amazon-opensearch-service-developer-guide/doc_source/saml.md

 # SAML authentication for OpenSearch Dashboards<a name="saml"></a>

 SAML authentication for OpenSearch Dashboards lets you use your existing identity provider to offer single sign\-on \(SSO\) for Dashboards on Amazon OpenSearch Service domains running OpenSearch or Elasticsearch 6\.7 or later\.
 To use SAML authentication, you must enable [fine\-grained access control](fgac.md)\.
-You can't enable fine\-grained access control on existing domains, only new ones\.
-By extension, this means you can only enable SAML authentication on new domains or existing ones that have fine\-grained access control already enabled\.

 Rather than authenticating through [Amazon Cognito](cognito-auth.md) or the [internal user database](fgac.md#fgac-dashboards), SAML authentication for OpenSearch Dashboards lets you use third\-party identity providers to log in to Dashboards, manage fine\-grained access control, search your data, and build visualizations\.
 OpenSearch Service supports providers that use the SAML 2\.0 standard, such as Okta, Keycloak, Active Directory Federation Services \(ADFS\), and Auth0\.